Koredotcom/web-kore-sdk/README.md

             }
         });

-# How to check connection stablished with bot
+# How to check connection established with bot

-        // Open event triggers when connection stablished with bot bot.on("open", function (response) {
+        // Open event triggers when connection established with bot bot.on("open", function (response) {
             // your code
         });